Dry Eye After LASIK

 How is it Treated?

 Dry eye can lead to discomfort and less-than-satisfactory results.
-Consequently, your eye surgeon may attempt to help you prevent it before it even develops.
+Consequently, it is critical that your eye surgeon helps you prevent it before it even develops.

 The following can help with tear production both before and after LASIK surgery: